digital-preservation/droid/droid-tools/src/main/java/uk/gov/nationalarchives/droid/tools/sigTool.md

 # sigTool

-sigTool can convert:
+sigTool can:

-* signatures into signature XML
+* convert signatures into signature XML
-* signatures between binary and container syntax
+* convert signatures between binary and container syntax
-* signature XML files into new signature XML files using the new syntax.
+* convert signature XML files into new signature XML files using the new syntax.
-* signature XML files into a tab-delimited signature summary using the new syntax.
+* summarise signature XML files into a tab-delimited signature summary using the new syntax.
+* test signatures to see if they work on files or a folder.

 ## Usage
 To use sigTool: